microsoft/pxt-arcade/docs/skillmap/story/story1.md

 🔲 Write a short message on your card using the image editor!

 🔲 Open your background again by clicking on the image thumbnail in the block.
-The image will open in the **sprite editor** and you'll be able to draw right on top.
+The image will open and you'll be able to draw right on top.
 Click **Done** when you're finished to save your work.